FAQ

 What happens if it rains?

 We’ll get a bit wet!
 Bring waterproofs or umbrellas to our outdoor events if it looks like bad weather.
-We’ll have some wet weather cover, but as this is an all-weather event so we’ll have to roll with it if a bit of rain comes.
+We’ll have some wet weather cover, but as this is an all-weather event we’ll have to roll with it if a bit of rain comes.

 Will there be food?